-The Typing Man explores Turkish-Arabic names in the context of composing private letters in public spaces.
-Shortlisted in the Mslexia Awards, the short fiction story was selected from over 2,000 submissions.
+The Typing Man short story explores Turkish-Arabic names in the context of composing private letters in public spaces.
+Shortlisted in the Mslexia Awards, the story was selected from over 2,000 submissions.

 The story was inspired by a scene witnessed in a park near the Blue Mosque in Istanbul.
 A woman and a man faced one another across a fold-out table.
 A manual typewriter and set of papers conveyed a sense of formality.
 With the law courts just down the road, this appeared to be an official transaction.

 In spite of the ubiquity of mobile phones, internet cafes and personal computers, why was there still a need for a man (the typist) to mediate the message the woman wanted to communicate?

 What if, one day, the business conducted in that public park did not fit the usual pattern of work for the typing man, but was about something much more personal?

 With a flight of imagination and some research, the story of a man mediating the words of that woman in an Istanbul park took shape.

 There are a some typing women in the world.
 The people who type for others, because they don’t own a typewriter or computer or cannot read or write, are mostly men.

 This trio sitting on a bench outside a Rwandan bus station typing business papers and CVs consider themselves fortunate when they are given commissions to type up fiction and plays.
 Requests to type a love letter, fairly common in the world of public typists, represents perhaps an even greater position of privilege.